-In September 2006, FASB issued Statement No. 158, which significantly modified the rules for accounting and reporting liabilities for Defined Benefit Pension Plans, Non-Qualified Defined Benefit SERP Plans, and other Post-Retirement Defined Benefit Plans.
-The new rules apply to publicly traded companies (effective for fiscal years ending on or after December 15, 2006) and private companies (effective for fiscal years ending on or after June 15, 2007) that currently report obligations and expenses under FASB 87 or FASB 106.
+In September 2006, FASB issued Statement No. 158, which significantly modified the rules for accounting and reporting liabilities for Defined Benefit Pension Plans, Nonqualified Defined Benefit SERP Plans, and other Post-Retirement Defined Benefit Plans.
+FASB has collectively recodified Statement 158 under Accounting Standards Codification (ASC) 715.
+The new rules apply to publicly traded companies (effective for fiscal years ending on or after December 15, 2006) and private companies (effective for fiscal years ending on or after June 15, 2007), that currently report obligations and expenses under FASB 87 or FASB 106.
+The focus of the new rules is on accounting for plan liabilities on the Balance Sheet.